janosgyerik/django-remoteupgrade/README.md

 ----
 - would be nice to log the payload too, not just the referer and user agent
 - more info/examples about testing with GitHub would be nice
+- more testing notes: use a dummy id first, and the dummy upgrade script, switch later